 Malawi - Mulanje

-Our team will work with local people to provide simple, decent housing for families in Malawi.
-We will also have opportunities to build relationships and make friends in another culture, and experience life in southern Africa.
+Our team will work with local workers and volunteers to provide simple, decent housing for families in Malawi.
+We will also have opportunities to build relationships and make friends in another culture, and experience life in a traditional Malawian village whilst helping to provide a family a 'hand up'.

 Habitat for Humanity in Malawi

-Habitat for Humanity Malawi aims to provide decent and affordable housing.
 Described as the “Warm Heart Of Africa”, Malawi is among the world's least-developed countries.
-Unsanitary, temporary housing conditions such as mud floors, thatched roofs, poor ventilation and no windows characterize 78% of houses in Malawi.
+Unsanitary housing conditions such as mud floors, thatched roofs, poor ventilation and no windows or secure doors characterize 78% of houses in Malawi.
 Such housing is conducive to the spread of diseases like respiratory and gastro-intestinal infections, particularly among children under five years of age and those with HIV- weakened immune systems.
 Located in the south of the country, Mulanje is one of the districts in Malawi which is highly affected by HIV/AIDS, causing many children to be orphans.
 HFH Malawi concentrates their home construction efforts in Mulanje to build homes for these orphans and their caretakers

 The housing need in Malawi

 In Malawi, poverty is prevalent and about 4 out of 5 families in Malawi live in substandard homes.
 A typical village hut is built of mud bricks with a dirt floor and grass thatched roof, which requires frequent repairs.
+Strong winds during rainy season frequently damage these roofs, leaving holes that let the rain in.
 These conditions put families at high risk of illness.
 There are about 1.5million orphans and vulnerable children in Malawi out of a population of 17.3million and approximately 21,000 new units are needed every year for the next 10 years to meet housing demand – this far exceeds supply.
+As well as impacting the health of those living in sub-standard housing, these conditions also impact the opportunity to participate in schooling, training or employment,

 How Habitat addresses the need in Malawi

 Habitat Malawi provides new fully subsidized homes for orphans and other vulnerable groups.
-Habitat Malawi also provides Housing Support Services (HSS) to low-income people in partnership with housing microfinance institutions.
-Habitat Malawi strives to enhance the resilience of households living in flood-prone areas by supporting and enabling them to have permanent, durable and flood resistant shelter.
+Habitat Malawi also provides Housing Support Services (HSS) to low-income people in partnership with housing microfinance institutions and provides training in bricklaying and carpentry to young people as part of a livelihoods project.
+Habitat Malawi strives to enhance the resilience of vulnerable households living in flood-prone areas by supporting and enabling them to have permanent, durable and flood resistant shelter.

 - Sunday - Arrive in Blantyre, Malawi